 Lastly, you’ll probably want to reconsider the flavor and astringency of kratom.
 The plant is notorious for its extremely bitter and highly astringent flavor profile.
 It is not pleasant on the tongue.
 And, while the taste of something does not necessarily indicate how pleasant it will be to smoke, you might want to be cautious.

 How To Smoke Kratom

-So far, the general consensus is that kratom smoke is pretty gross and doesn’t add any improvements ineffectiveness.
+So far, the consensus is that kratom smoke is pretty gross and doesn’t improve its effectiveness.
 However, that doesn’t mean it’s completely ineffective.
-Many people remain determined to smoke kratom, if for nothing else than the novelty factor or for the ritual.
+Many people remain determined to smoke kratom, if for nothing else than the novelty factor or the ritual.

 The lack of evidence means that you’ll have to rely pretty much entirely on other people’s experiences to base your decisions on.
 There are people out there who enjoy smoking kratom and say that it’s very effective.
 Others feel nothing at all.

 It’s reasonable to assume that the type of kratom you’re using and the method that you’re smoking it with will play a part.
 Stronger kratom strains contain a higher concentration of active alkaloids.
 These are what you want.
 The rest of the kratom is just fibrous plant matter which will just get in the way.